edent/SuperTinyIcons/CONTRIBUTING.md

 ## Edit Readme

-You will need to generate a new table for the README.
+You will need to update the README.
 To do this, run:

-`python3 generate_readme_table.py`
+`python3 update_readme.py`

-Copy the output and paste it over the old table.
+This will update the average file size at the top of the file as well as regenerate the table of icons.

 ## Reference Image